jmmaguigad/AKAP-Parser/README.md

-# :page_facing_up: AkapCsvProcessor
+# :page_facing_up: AKAP-Parser

 A lightweight **CSV cleansing and processing tool** written in PHP.
-This tool **cleans, normalizes, and exports** CSV data with proper formatting, ensuring accurate and structured output.
+This tool **cleans, normalizes, and exports** CSV data with proper formatting needed in processing the AKAP data.

 ## :rocket: Features
 :heavy_check_mark: Cleans CSV data by removing unnecessary characters